s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 program has not been manually shutdown via the corresponding variable in the `State`.
 Finally, we wait for the startup to finish via `waitForStartup :: Conf -> IO ()` to end with returning a `IO Conf` action containing the initial config/state.
-Here, `waitForStartup` can simply be defined as
+`waitForStartup` can simply be defined as

 ~~~~{.haskell}
 waitForStartup :: Conf -> IO ()